Forthtilliath/react-use-form-fields-ref/README.md

 };
 ```

+The code creates references for the "username" and "password" input fields and defines a function ``getFormData`` that returns a ``FormData`` object containing the values of the input fields.
+When ``handleSubmit`` is called, the code logs an object containing the values of the input fields to the console.

 #### isFieldNotNull

-`isFieldNotNull` is a function that checks if a given HTMLFieldElement is not null.
+`isFieldNotNull` is a function that checks if a given ``HTMLFieldElement`` is not null.

 ##### JSX